iyxan23/rafflesia/docs/layout-code.md

 }
 ```

+Views that aren't specified with IDs will get an id of `view{num}` with num increasing on each view.
+Do not rely on
+these auto-generated view IDs in your logic code as they can change as the layout changes

 ### Global view access

 Global view access is a connection between the layout bound to an activity with its logic.
 It allows logic code to